-- Understand the process of design and how it applies specifically to the design of learning environments. - Know the theoretical foundation and empirical support for common learning environment approaches or features. - Engage in the process of designing learning environments. - Understand how to conduct design-based research. - Design, evaluate, and revise existing learning environment designs enacted in real settings.
+- Understand the process of design and how it applies specifically to the design of learning environments. - Know the theoretical foundation and empirical support for common learning environment approaches or features. - Engage in the process of designing learning environments. - Understand how to conduct design-based research.

+• Design, evaluate, and revise existing learning environment designs enacted in real settings.

 This concentration has 3 required courses.
 Students must also take at least 2 courses out of 4 concentration electives (listed below).
-There are 3 additional electives for which students can select courses that will enhance content area knowledge or technical/methodological expertise.
+There is 1 additional elective for which students can select a course that will enhance content area knowledge or technical/methodological expertise.
+Students will follow a schedule similar to the one below.